|Water Conservation Strategic Plan Objectives Dashboard|

 The total water the City of Pompano Beach saved on retrofits for fiscal year Oct 1, 2013 to September 30, 2014: 7.6 Million Gallon per Year

 The City of Pompano Beach Utilities Department has a free retrofit program for residential City of Pompano Beach Water Service Customers.
-If you live in a single family or multi-family residence and you get your water from the City of Pompano Beach, you are eligable for a free retrofit kits consisting of two aerators, one sink sprayer and one showerhead every five years.
-Please contact Susyn Stecchi at 954.545.7015 or email@example.com to request yours today!
+If you live in a single family or multi-family residence and you get your water from the City of Pompano Beach, you are eligible for a free retrofit kits consisting of two aerators, one sink sprayer and one showerhead every five years.
+Please contact Krystal Aaron at 954.545.7015 or firstname.lastname@example.org to request yours today!

 Mobile Irrigation Lab - for high water users such as condominiums

 The focus of this program is to promote water conservation by efficient irrigation use.

 The City of Pompano Beach participates into this program and is allowed to provide six high water users per year to Broward County.
 Once a participant agrees to participate, irrigation specialists visit the site and look how the efficiency of the sprinkler system can be improved.
 There are no obligations, just commendations.
 For participants this program is completely free of charge, there is no contract and the improvements one makes are voluntary.

 - For condominiums and large users of drinking water